qihongl/demo-advantage-actor-critic/README.md

 # demo-A2C

-A demo of the advantage actor critic (A2C) algorithm (Mnih et al. 2016).
+A demo of the discrete action space advantage actor critic (A2C) (Mnih et al. 2016).

-Here's its learned behavior on `CartPole-v0`.
+The animation below shows the learned behavior on `CartPole-v0`.
 The goal is to keep the pole upright.
+For comparison, here's <a href="https://gym.openai.com/docs/#environments">a random policy</a>.

 <img src="https://github.com/qihongl/demo-advantage-actor-critic/blob/master/figs/render-CartPole-v0.gif" width=500>